-These crucial questions and complex challenges aren’t unique to the 50 states.
-Around the world, governments are facing similar structural challenges.
+These crucial questions and complex challenges are being faced by governments around the world.
 Both mathematical and political, the problems can’t be solved solely by government operations teams.
 But that doesn’t mean leaders in government back office should simply wait and see where the chips fall.

 Bring innovation to the back

 Back-office transformation is by no means a new concept.
 When you hear that phrase, you may assume it’s referring to increasing the speed, efficiency and productivity of transaction processing or compliance activities.
 Those are always good aims, but in today’s digital world, I think they’re missing the point.
 I firmly believe it’s time to start talking about the government back office as a Center of Innovation.
 While that assertion may cause you to question my grip on reality, I hope you’ll hear me out.

 Becoming a Center of Innovation requires the back office to do more, at quality and speed, with less.
 It also requires a renewed focus on the true mission and purpose of the back office.
 Put another way: government back office needs to spend less of its time and resources on pure transaction processing and check-the-box compliance activities and more on its true mission: Finding, nurturing and retaining top-tier talent.
 Creating performance-focused organizations that are financially sustainable.
 And seeking out, developing and managing relationships to continuously improve service delivery.

 In today’s environment, government back office has not only an opportunity but an imperative to become a Center of Innovation.

 Accenture has observed compelling evidence of this shift already underway in the tax agencies of Australia and Norway, as well as within the UK Department for Work and Pensions.
 Meanwhile, Accenture’s own Operations team is showing how intelligent automation can help drive a shift from busywork to breakthrough outcomes.